Your Visit and Our Policies

 Concessions & Discounts

-Concessions are available for students, senior citizens (65+), equity card holders, long-term unemployed and the disabled.
+Concessions are available for students, senior citizens (65+), equity card holders, long-term unemployed and people with access needs.
 Subject to availability.

 Tickets cannot be exchanged or refunded unless an event is cancelled by the venue.